 - If you have cancelled or missed an appointment it is your responsibility to contact Oxford Clinic to reschedule.

 - If you miss two or more appointments in a row, your doctor will try to contact you by phone.
 If we are unable to contact you, we will send you a letter and we will assume that you are well and no longer require our services.

 - If you wish to end treatment, we at Oxford Clinic request that you discuss this with your doctor rather than simply failing to show up.

-- Doctors are required to inform the Principal Psychiatrist of recurrent late cancellations or missed appointments.
+- Doctors are required to inform the Clinic Director of recurrent late cancellations or missed appointments.

 Oxford Clinic is an outpatient clinic and does not have an on-call service.
 In an emergency call 000 or go to your local hospital emergency department.

 The Acute Care Team Service is the point of access to Mental Health Services in CQ Health for people over 18 years old.
 You can access this service by calling the 24 hour hour access number 1300 MH CALL (1300 64 2255).

 Lifeline 13 11 14

 Beyond Blue 1300 22 46 36

 Veterans Support Service 1800 011 046